 - It has custom emojis

 Mattermost is not entirely free like RocketChat.
 They have a team edition that is free and an enterprise edition which costs between $20-$80 per month.
-The free solution doesn’t have useful features like the ability to set permissions or preventing users without admin privileges of changing settings in chat rooms or deleting them altogether.
-It also can’t scale to organizations with thousands of users.
+The free solution doesn’t have useful features like the ability to set permissions or preventing users without admin privileges to change settings in chat rooms or deleting them altogether.

 As with most apps of this type, what is best for you depends on what you need.
 You need to take into consideration your budget, the number of users you need to accommodate and the amount of tech support you have to set it up and troubleshoot problems.
 RocketChat would be a great choice for almost every company with its many features and totally free cost.
 However, if you have limited tech support, you may find that the price for Mattermost is worth it to keep your company chats up and running.